ZyironChain/ZyironChain-Dev/README.md

 Community-Driven Development: Prioritizes community involvement, code refactoring, and debugging to ensure a robust and user-friendly system.

-#Technologies Used
+# Technologies Used
 SHA3-384: A cryptographic hash function used for secure hashing of transactions and blocks.
+NTRU for custodal wallets

 Falcon 1024: A post-quantum digital signature algorithm used for signing transactions and ensuring authenticity.

-Python: The primary programming language for the implementation.

 Blockchain Fundamentals: Proof-of-Work (PoW), UTXO model, and Merkle trees for transaction validation and block integrity.

+a 5 database system to ensure scalability and speed

+Dyamic block sizes 1-10 mb depending on network traffic TPS estiamte 7-150

+2 mempools that are desinged to pirotize PID CID= istnat payments S- = smart payemtns based on these rules which a deailed white paper will be written about

+Max supply will be 84,096,000
+block times 5 mins

+also governace will have the ablity to mint up
+2x the max once all supply has been mined up to 25% of the total at a time or about 25 million ZYC once evey 50 years up to 2x the amount of the max suppy if community votes 90% on these proposals but thats a goverance thing and im working on the book for the rules

-Code Structure
+# Code Structure
 The codebase is organized into several key components:

 1. Account and Wallet Management